JoaoAJMatos/VINC/README.md

 Vinc is also able to run every Windows command on the target's machine

+## I want to contribute!

+Vinc is currently in a closed-beta development status and is higly unstable.
+Submissions to the repository are currently closed but you can report errors and bugs!

 ## Legal Advice :oncoming_police_car:

 This repository and **every script** inside it are for educational and testing purposes **only**.
 The creator nor **any** contributor will be responsible for the consequences of your actions.